vsbron/nextJs2024-portfolio/README.md

 - Floating Navigation that appears when scrolling up;
 - Hero section with animated header;
 - About section featuring Bento Grid with some info about the developer;
+- Recent projects section with the list of completed apps;

 ## Details